TechAlchemist/TechAlchemist/README.md

-- 🌱 I’m currently learning GraphQL and Golang.
+- 🌱 I’m currently learning GraphQL, Golang, and Java.

 - 👯 I’m looking to collaborate on my Pathfinder API and tools!
-Pathfinder is a table top role playing game.
+Pathfinder is a tabletop role playing game.
 I am building a suite of tools to provide powerful and aestically pleasing tools for gamers.

-- 🤔 I’m looking for help with desgin.
-Any tips or pieces of advice for any of my projects is welcomed.

-- 💬 Ask me about my projects!

-- 📫 How to reach me: brandonRmyers1512@gmail.com

-- 😄 Pronouns: He / Him / His
+- 💬 Let's talk about anything and everything code!
+You can email me at brandonRmyers1512@gmail.com